Skip to content

 a.
 At the University of Bern, wearing masks indoors is voluntary.
 Instructors do not have to wear masks during their course.
 Hygiene masks are regarded as medical products and carry the CE mark.

 b.
 The IPDET Facility Management Office will provide hand sanitizers and sufficient waste bins.
-The Facility Management Office is responsible for the regular cleaning of surfaces, banisters, vending machines, restroom infrastructure and washbasins in the rooms and facilities of the program venue.
+The Facility Management Office is responsible for the regular cleaning of surfaces, bannisters, vending machines, restroom infrastructure and washbasins in the rooms and facilities of the program venue.

 c.
 The teaching rooms must be ventilated regularly (every 30-45 minutes) and extensively.